 CSW is thrilled to host Johnny as the 2011 LA PRIDE Parade Grand Marshal.

-Writer Tom Carpenter is a former Marine Captain and current board member of the Servicemembers Legal Defense Network.
+BY TOM CARPENTER Writer Tom Carpenter is a former Marine Captain and current board member of the Servicemembers Legal Defense Network.

 Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage define members of our Armed Services, traits we should all strive to posses.
 Many people have them, displaying part of, or all in their daily life, striving to live them.
 How many of us live these traits daily?
 As a whole, as part of our personal ethics?

 Now add the factor of being honest about who you are, who you love and what you need to feel complete as a person, and not just a service member.
 That is the situation that currently faces the LGBT members of the United States Armed Services.

 How can they serve their country, follow a dream of patriotism and service to their fellow man, and still tell the whole truth, being honest about something deeply personal, and share who it is they love?